billfitzgerald/murl/README.md

 * <code>include_params</code> = "yes" # set as a yes/no value.
 Setting to "no" excludes all parameters from the report
 * <code>params_separate_file</code> = "yes" # set to "yes" to only write paramaters to a separate file.
 This is a sane default
 * <code>include_subdomains</code> = "yes" # set as a yes/no value.
 Setting to "no" excludes all subdomains from the report

+## What's in the murl_source directory?

+This directory contains two files:

+* vendors_full.json - this file lists vendors, known domains
+* known_dupes.csv - this file lists domains that are known to be connected to more than one service.
+While some domains can be removed from this list with additional research, there are some domains that appear to be used for multiple products offered by the same company.

+## I see a problem, or I want to help

+If you see something that appears to be inaccurate, please open an issue.